NetBUG/roomba_500_series/README.md

 You may want to append them by copying and modifying CMakeLists.txt in the end.

 Warning: this project depends on [cereal_port](https://github.com/NetBUG/cereal_port) which is by default not supported in Catkin.

+P.S.
+Do not forget to add current user to _dialout_ group to allow access to ttyUSB device!